-Currently, all of our tutorials and sample apps are Unity based.
+Currently, all of our tutorials and sample apps are Unity or Unreal based.
 As we develop content for other engines and platforms, you will find them under the relevant heading in the Table of Contents.

 The HoloLens 2 tutorials are designed to help developers learn both techniques and best practices for developing mixed reality applications.
-The tutorials are based on the Mixed Reality Toolkit 2.0 (MRTK 2.0).
+The Unity tutorials are based on the Mixed Reality Toolkit 2.0 (MRTK 2.0), and the Unreal tutorial is based on the UX Tools for Unreal Engine 0.8.